 - Place the seitan breasts on a parchment-lined baking pan and spray them lightly with oil.

 - Bake them for 15 minutes, flipping halfway.

-- Preheat a cast-iron skillet with 1 tbsp of olive oil on medium-low heat.
+- Preheat a cast-iron skillet, grill, or grill pan with 1 tbsp of olive oil on medium-low heat.
 Do not heat the pan above medium-low, as the seitan will begin smoking and will burn.

-- When the chickens finish baking transfer them to the heated skillet.
+- When the chickens finish baking transfer them to the heated skillet or grill.
 Cook and char each side of the seitan fillets by cooking them on medium heat for 4-5 minutes (each side).

 - Low and slow is the way to go when making this blackened vegan chicken.
 Trying to speed up the process by turning up the heat will only result in burnt tasting seitan.

 - 160 grams of tofu is about 6 oz.
 This is a little less than 1/2 of a standard block of tofu, but I recommend weighing it out for the best results.

 Amount Per Serving: Calories: 175Total Fat: 5gSaturated Fat: 0gTrans Fat: 0gCarbohydrates: 1gSugar: 0gProtein: 26g